eduardo-robles/graduationplanner/README.md

 ## Installing

-Simply download the zip archive of this repository and unzip it to your local `emacs` environment.
+Simply download the zip archive of this repository and unzip it to your local filesystem.

 Setup your `org-mode` targets by either adding **Graduation Planner** to your `org-mode` setting or make **Graduation Planner** your `org-agenda`.